“0:00 can decisions be appealed in civil

 0:08 very difficult to appeal most decisions

-0:11 especially when they were made by a jury
+0:11, especially when they were made by a jury

 0:13 or if it’s a factual determination made

-0:16 by a judge so the key in any of these
+0:16 by a judge, so the key in any of these

-0:23 don’t have to go up on an appeal.”
+0:23 don't have to go up on an appeal.
+[Music]"

-Decisions may be appealed if a party is unsatisfied with a lower court’s decision.
-However, this process may be costly and not generate the desired results.
-Parties should consider why they were lost in the trial court before attempting to appeal the decision.
 Investing a significant amount of time and money in a similar result would be wasteful to the parties and the judicial branch.

 Although losing a trial means undergoing the settlement of that trial as soon as it ends, the person who lost the trial can ask their trial lawyer to appeal the decision in an appeals court.
+Taking your case to an appeals court allows you to change the settlement you received, but that only happens if your legal arguments are enough for the court to reconsider the civil or criminal law’s decision.

 Many lawyers try to appeal the settlements in the cases they lose, but not many see its benefits.
 Therefore, you need to hire the best lawyer you can find for the matter since they are the ones who will find the mistakes they need to show the appellate courts for the previous decisions to be revoked.